shabinlalm/shabinlalm.github.io/README.md

-# Shabin Lal M. — Portfolio
+# Shabin Lal M — Portfolio

 Static engineering portfolio.
 No build step.
 Host the folder on IIS, Netlify, GitHub Pages, or any static server.